JeyRunner/tuda-typst-templates/templates/tudapub/tudapub.typ

-// This function gets your whole document as its `body` and formats
+// This function gets your whole document as its `body` and formats it.
 #let tudapub(
   title: [Title],
   title_german: [Title German],

+  // Adds an abstract page after the title page with the corresponding content.
+  // E.g. abstract: [My abstract text...]
+  abstract: none,

   // "master" or "bachelor" thesis
   thesis_type: "master",

-  // the code of the accentcolor.
+  // The code of the accentcolor.
   // A list of all available accentcolors is in the list tuda_colors
   accentcolor: "9c",

-  // size of the main text font
+  // Size of the main text font
   fontsize: 10.905pt, //11pt,

+  // Currently just a4 is supported
   paper: "a4",

-  // author name as text, e.g "Albert Author"
+  // Author name as text, e.g "Albert Author"
-  author: "A Author",
+  author: "An Author",

-  // date of submission as string
+  // Date of submission as string
   date_of_submission: datetime(
     year: 2023,
     month: 10,